Workflow secrets are environment-scoped credentials that Retab can inject into

 Blocks declare the secrets they need through mounts.secrets.
 A mount maps the

-Retab secret name to the environment variable name that should be available to
+Retab secret name to the same environment variable name inside the runtime.

 Function Blocks